 If you don’t plan to stop in Denali, fly round-trip.
 On a clear day, keep a look out, as you’ll be able to see Denali (Mt.
 McKinley) from above!

 Day 1 – Anchorage to Fairbanks morning flight.
 Explore the city, from walks along the Chena River to paddlewheel riverboat excursions.
 See our list of recommended Fairbanks activities here.

 Day 2 – While you’re this far north, go for the full Arctic experience!
 In the summer you might rent an SUV to drive along the Dalton Highway.
 Or book a flightseeing tour to visit an Arctic village.
-In the fall, you can catch a RavnAir Connect flight to Utqiagvik/Barrow and on to Kaktovik for polar bear viewing.
+In the fall, you can catch a direct RavnAir Connect flight from Fairbanks to Kaktovik/Barter Island for polar bear viewing.
 In the winter, be sure to seek out the mesmerizing Northern Lights.